mrTimofey/frontizer/README.md

 Node.js based tool for effective frontend development.

 Includes stylus, browserify, es6, jade for now.
-Fututre builds will allow you to choose your own build stack.
+Future builds will allow you to use your own modules.

 ## Usage

-First install this module:
+1. Install the module globally:

 ```
 npm i -g frontizer
 ```

-Create a folder for your new project and enter it.
+2. Create a folder for your new project and enter it.

-Initialize your new project with `frontizer init` than run it with `frontizer start`.
+3. Initialize your new project with `frontizer init` than run it with `frontizer start`.

-Just type `frontizer` to see all available commands and their arguments.
+**Type `frontizer` to see help.**

 ## Assets

 Assets folder contains all statics and source files for your project.
-Main files are used as a starting points for compiling, browserifying and publishing.
-Published files are placed inside *assets/compiled* directory.
+Published asset files are placed inside *assets/compiled* directory.

 ### Client JavaScript and ECMAScript 6